Trump urged by top advisers to waive Iran sanctions: official

 WASHINGTON (Reuters) - Donald Trump is being urged by some top advisers not to bring back U.S. economic sanctions on Iran this week, a move by the president that would effectively end a 2015 deal to limit Tehran’s nuclear ambitions.

-A senior administration official told Reuters on Wednesday that Trump’s top advisers were recommending that he not reimpose sanctions on Iran that were lifted under the agreement between Iran, the United States and other world powers.
+Two senior administration official told Reuters on Wednesday that Trump’s top advisers were recommending that he not reimpose sanctions on Iran that were lifted under the agreement between Iran, the United States and other world powers.

-But Trump, who has previously vowed to scrap the nuclear pact, is privately expressing reluctance to heed the advisers, the official said.
+But Trump, who has previously vowed to scrap the nuclear pact, is privately expressing reluctance to heed the advisers, the officials said.

 The U.S. Congress requires the president to decide periodically whether to certify Iran’s compliance with the deal and issue a waiver to allow U.S sanctions on Iran to remain suspended.
 The next deadline is Friday.

-Trump will seek to make a final decision on the sanctions during a meeting with national security aides on Thursday, a senior administration official told Reuters.
+Trump will seek to make a final decision on the sanctions during a meeting with national security aides on Thursday, the senior officials said.

-If Trump did waive the sanctions, the official said, the administration would nevertheless impose new, targeted measure on Iranian businesses and people.
+If Trump did waive the sanctions, one official said, the administration would nevertheless impose new, targeted measure on Iranian businesses and people.

-Another U.S. official said Trump was expected by some officials to renew the sanctions waivers but stressed that no final decision had been made.
+A third U.S. official said Trump was expected by some officials to renew the sanctions waivers but stressed that no final decision had been made.

 Trump has gnashed his teeth at having to waive the sanctions again, believing his predecessor, Democratic President Barack Obama, negotiated a bad deal for the United States in agreeing to the accord, known as the Joint Comprehensive Plan of Action (JCPOA).